kshedden/seqmatch/README.md

 3. Position within the target where the read matches (counting from 0)

+4. Number of mismatches

-4. Target sequence identifier
+5. Target sequence identifier

-5. Target sequence length
+6. Target sequence length

-6. Number of copies of read in read pool
+7. Number of copies of read in read pool

-7. Read identifier
+8. Read identifier

 __Goal and approach__